vsm/vsm-dictionary-cacher/README.md

   expired, are deleted only at that point;
 - so cache items that are not accessed, are not deleted right after they expire;
-- but the whole cache gets cleared automatically, when `maxAge` ms has passed since any last cache-access; i.e. all items' memory gets released then.
+- but the whole cache gets cleared automatically, when `maxAge` milliseconds have passed since any last cache-access; i.e. all items' memory gets released then.
   (So, cache-memory gets released only after *all* items have passed maxAge, instead of managing expiration+deletion for each item individually).